sally-kam/concentrationGame/README.md

 * adjust CSS to make the game mobile
 * add easy, medium, and hard levels to the game
 * add a flip card animation
+* put a reset button during the game if the player wants to start over in the middle of the game

 ---